171930433/vtk-examples/src/PythonicAPI.md

 | -------------- | ------------- | ------- |
 [CheckVTKVersion](/PythonicAPI/Utilities/CheckVTKVersion) | Check the VTK version and provide alternatives for different VTK versions.
 [SelectExamples](/PythonicAPI/Utilities/SelectExamples) | Given a VTK Class and a language, select the matching examples.
+[VTKDataClasses](/PythonicAPI/Utilities/VTKDataClasses) | The VTK immutable data classes for constants, these are usually used to initialize VTK classes.

 ### Arrays